pathei-kosmos/tf-lab-04/README.md

 az login
 ```

-You can view the resources that will be created:
+You can view the resources to be deployed:

 ```
 terraform plan